Hello Prospective New Instructor Candidates!

 SKIBACS Ski School has a proud history of providing quality lessons for a reasonable price that spans several decades.
 We currently operate out of Summit, Central at Snoqualmie Pass.

-As you are probably aware, SKIBACS is the Ski Recreation Club for employees and families of the Boeing company.
+As you are probably aware, SKIBACS is the Ski Recreation Club for employees (current and former) and families of the Boeing company.
 Only members of SKIBACS (or their guests) may take lessons through SKIBACS Ski School.
 SKIBACS is a non profit entity, with an elected board of trustees.
 Programs are established by the Ski School Chairman, who sits on the SKIBACS board and is responsible for the operations of the school.
 The Chairman contracts to the management staff (Directors, Training Directors) to fulfill the particular duties required of a Ski school.
 SKIBACS Ski School offers both snowboard and alpine lessons to our customers.
 As a Professional Ski Instructors of America (PSIA) member school, our staff is fully comprised of paid (although predominately part time) professionals.
 Membership and participation by staff in the professional instructor organizations (PSIA and AASI) is not required, but is strongly encouraged.

 A ski school instructor Parka is provided.
 We only ask folks to only wear them during ski school related activities (teaching, training, etc.) and to return them in good condition at the end of the season (normal wear and tear expected).
 We just ask that folks where black or dark navy ski pants, so the combination with our parkas looks professional.
 Generally, don’t expect to get rich teaching skiing.
 At first, it may be better to look at it as a way to significantly reduce your cost of skiing.
-With time, it get’s better as pay increases, and the professional discounts on ski/snowboard equipment get better as one’s professional certification attains higher levels.
+With time, it gets better as pay increases, and the professional discounts on ski/snowboard equipment get better as one’s professional certification attains higher levels.
 Oh, and one further side benefit, instructors who have dependents can enroll their kids or spouses in our group lesson program for half price on the days they are up teaching.

 Mostly, instructing is a way to share your passion for skiing/riding with others.
 The camaraderie and friendships developed with your fellow instructors is also a plus.
 Your skiing/riding will get much better.
 Basically: